-The Hotel was originally an 18th century Manor and has been a family run Hotel from 1924 to 2014.
-The highlights of the Hotel are the imposing long tree lined driveway entrance and the welcoming ambience of the magnificent gardens.
+The Hotel was originally an 18th-century Manor and was a family-run Hotel from 1924 to 2014.
+The highlights of the Hotel are the statue of Saint Peter, the ancient chestnut tree, the imposing long tree-lined driveway entrance and the welcoming ambience of the magnificent gardens.
 The Hotel is now owned by Esprit de France who have maintained the unique nature of the Hotel including the lush gardens and surrounds.

-We stayed at Le Pigonnet for a few days so enjoyed many opportunities to soak up the pleasure of a secluded spot in the shade from the ancient chestnut tree, to sit and have tea in the garden and listen to the birds playing in the numerous fountains.
+We stayed at Le Pigonnet in Aix en Provence for a few days so enjoyed many opportunities to soak up the pleasure of a secluded spot in the shade from the ancient chestnut tree, to sit and have tea in the garden and listen to the birds playing in the numerous fountains.

-Let’s not forget roses, for Le Pigonnet has within the old stone walls, many beds of roses.
-As you stroll along the walkways away from the shade of the ancient trees, rose blooms glow in the sun and can be appreciated out of the heat of Aix en Provence.
+Not forgetting the roses, for Le Pigonnet has within the old stone walls, many beds of roses.
+As you stroll along the walkways away from the shade of the ancient trees, rose blooms glow in the sun.

-An aspect of visiting magnificent gardens on one’s travels is that unlike in your own garden at home you can relax and not feel the terrible urge to attend to something in the garden.
-As Lewis Gannit American Journalist was quoted as saying
+An aspect of visiting magnificent gardens on one’s travels is that, unlike in your own garden at home, you can relax and not feel the terrible urge to attend to something.
+As Lewis Gannet American Journalist was quoted as saying

 This area pictured above is often used for musical and dance recitals with guests viewing from hidden nooks and crannies amongst the foliage.

-Le Pigonnet has many of the essential elements of French style gardens including leafy green arbours and garden rooms, statues, various types of fruit and pine trees planted in rows, pergolas, hedges, archways and as mentioned plenty of fountains.
+Le Pigonnet has many of the essential elements of classic French-style Jardins including leafy green arbours and garden rooms, statues, hedges, garden rooms, walkways various types of fruit and pine trees planted in rows, pergolas, archways and plenty of fountains and water features.